Code Migration with Formal Verification for Performance Improvement of Legacy Code

 Figure below shows the overall design of Tenspiler.
 In essence, it is divided into three main components: synthesis, verification, and code generation.
 We cover all the three steps below.

-Program Synthesis - synthesizing TensIR program
+Program Synthesis - Synthesizing TensIR Program

 Now that we have discussed TensIR and its purpose, we now discuss how our program synthesis step leverages it.
 The goal of Tenspiler's program synthesis step is to search for a TensIR program that is semantically equivalent to the input program in a source language.
 Technically, the semantically-equivalent program in the target language is called program summary (PS) in the field of program synthesis.
 In addition to PS, the output of our synthesis step is also loop invariants (INV) for the input program.
 Conceptually, loop invariants are boolean expressions that capture relationships between input and output variables of a loop that hold true for any iteration of the loop.
 INV are required for our synthesis problem because the input programs had loops and loop invariants are required to prove the equivalence of such programs.